pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Page paths

 Next.js needs a way to know how many pages exist for this slug, as in order to build a static website, all pages will need to be known about at build (webpack) time.
 To do this, I'll define the `getStaticPaths` helper function for my `/pages/blog/[slug].tsx` file.
+As part the contract for getStaticPaths, I will return a collection of the possible blog slugs.

 ```ts
 export const getStaticPaths: GetStaticPaths = async (): Promise<{